Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 And you will see this trend among many physicians who understand the role that mindset plays in restoring optimal health.

-Don't believe me?
-Why do you think many physicians ask you to fill out a questionnaire before they will take you on as a patient!
+Don’t believe me?
+Why do you think many physicians ask you to fill out a questionnaire before they take you on as a patient?

-Patients that KNOW they are going to get better often do.
+Patients who KNOW they are going to get better often do.

 Just like patients who KNOW they are not going to get better never do.

 Whether you think you can or can’t, you’re right.
 This applies to many areas in life but also when it comes to your health.

 If you have Hashimoto’s, fatigue is not something that you have to live with for the rest of your life.

 As you try to figure out what is causing fatigue in your body, make sure you remember that fatigue is often a symptom of something else.

 Inflammation, hidden infections, thyroid hormone disruption, lack of sleep, and a poor mindset can all contribute to fatigue in any given patient.